Geautomatiseerd vacatures beheren op Academic Positions

 Working conditions

-The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of four years, with a starting salary of gross € 2,884 per month and a range of employment benefits.
-After successful completion of the PhD research a PhD degree will be granted at the University of Amsterdam.
+The position is intended as full-time (40 hours / week, 12 months / year) appointment in the service of the Netherlands Foundation of Scientific Research Institutes (NWO-I) for the duration of four years, with a starting salary of gross € 2,781 per month and a range of employment benefits.
+After successful completion of the PhD research a PhD degree will be granted at a Dutch University.
 Several courses are offered, specially developed for PhD-students.
+A favorable tax agreement, the ‘30% ruling’, may apply to non-Dutch applicants.
 ARCNL assists any new foreign PhD-student with housing and visa applications and compensates their transport costs and furnishing expenses.

 More information?